National Center for Health Research: Updated November 15th, 2022

 What should I do if I develop symptoms?

-If you develop a fever, cough, or shortness of breath, call your doctor.
-If you are currently receiving chemo, a fever is a medical emergency.
-Other severe symptoms, such as difficulty breathing, persistent chest pain or pressure, confusion or inability to awaken, or blueish color in the lips or face, means you need to call 911.
+If you have symptoms that worry you, call your doctor whether or not you test positive.
+If you have severe symptoms, such as difficulty breathing, persistent chest pain or pressure, confusion or inability to awaken, or blueish color in the lips or face, you need to call 911.
 Tell the 911 operator that you think you have COVID-19 so the responders can take the necessary precautions to protect themselves.

 People who experience mild symptoms can usually stay home and will recover in about 2 weeks.
-But, if you are receiving treatment for cancer, be sure to tell your doctor.
-Do not just show up at the doctor’s office with symptoms: Call them first so you have tell them about your symptoms and they can help decide what to do.
+People are discouraged from simply showing up at the doctor’s office with symptoms: Call them first so you have tell them about your symptoms and any other health problems so that they can help decide what to do.
 If you do become sick, you can take the following steps to protect others:

 - Stay home, unless you need essential medical care